Adding and configuring realms

 To configure multiple authentications types for a realm

-(Optional) If you have an AR authentication method configured for a realm, to enable authentication of users through the AR System over an external authentication, select the Enable AR authentication for bypass check box on the Authentication tab.
+(Optional) To enable authentication of users through the AR System over an external authentication, select the Enable AR authentication for bypass check box on the Authentication tab.
+For more information about this option, see Enabling AR authentication for bypassing other authentication methods.

 This option is not available for Local and AR authentication types.